Frequently Asked Questions

 An EMR contains comprehensive information from only one healthcare facility or system.
 Health Passport contains select information from multiple facilities where the member has received care.
 An EMR must be entered by a provider, but Health Passport is mostly available only for viewing.
 There are only a few areas that are provider populated, including growth charts, allergies and assessments.

-A foster child’s demographic information such as paid and denied medical, behavioral, pharmacy, dental and vision claims.
-Other data includes lab results as well as a foster child’s immunization history.
+A child in foster care's demographic information such as paid and denied medical, behavioral, pharmacy, dental and vision claims.
+Other data includes lab results as well as a child in foster care's immunization history.

 Demographics and Contact information – Daily